Speiker/Discord-Uploader/README.md

 This script requires python to be installed.
 A good walkthrough on how to do this can be found on [Real Python](https://realpython.com/installing-python/) and it includes instructions on how to install python on various operating systems.

-This script requires the use of the discord python library.
-To install this library, open a command prompt and enter the following command:
+This script makes use of the discord and python-dotenv python libraries.
+To install these, open a command prompt and enter the following command:
 ```
-pip install discord
+pip install discord python-dotenv
 ```

-Once python and the discord library is installed, either clone the repo or download the project as a zip and extract it to where you would like to run it from.
+Once python and the required libraries are installed, either clone the repo or download the project as a zip and extract it to where you would like to run it from.

 ## Run the script